kienstra/bootstrap-swipe-gallery/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Popup added for page images, if user's options allow.

 = 1.0.1 =
 * Fixed a bug where only one image would show.
 * Added an option to make a pop-up of all images in post, not just galleries.